 Power cross-feed was fitted, engaged by a push-pull knob with a direct mechanical drive, there being no clutch to soften the engagement or act as a safety override.

-Although offered with treadle-driven flywheel assembly, the example below lacks a hole in its headstock-end leg to accommodate this and would have been driven from either a separate wall or ceiling-mounted countershaft, or a factory's roof-fitted line shafting.
+Although offered with treadle-driven flywheel assembly, one example below lacks a hole in its headstock-end leg to accommodate this and would have been driven from either a separate wall or ceiling-mounted countershaft, or a factory's roof-fitted line shafting.

 Should you have a Mann lathe, or any publicity literature featuring the company, the writer would be interested to hear from you.